 Holding Property Owners Accountable for a South Florida Slip and Fall

 While these distinctions are not as rigid as they once were, Florida law still imposes differing degrees of care on landowners and business operators, depending upon the circumstances of the case.
+Premises liability lawyers help in these cases.
 This is important to understand because premises liability cases, like all personal injury and wrongful death cases brought under theories of negligence, require the plaintiff to prove that the defendant owed the plaintiff a particular duty, that the duty was violated, that the plaintiff suffered quantifiable damages, and that there was causation between the breach of duty and the plaintiff’s injuries.